dbullock1086/Herakles/README.md

 - `self.AddMDHist ('samples', fit='gaus')` -- A 1D histogram will be drawn for each gain and PMT, and each histogram will later be fit to a (single) Gaussian distribution.
 - `self.OwnELHist ('samples')` -- It may be interesting to see if different PMTs have different minimum and maximum values, so we want to keep the output of the `SampleRange` algorithm and place it in the final output histogram.

 Such a script file is not limited to what you see here.
 You can have several instances of `AddTDAlg` in case you want more test information in the final analysis.
 In that case, you probably need more `CopyBranch` instructions and so on.
 Look at some of the other test scripts for more ideas.
+There are additional configurations for each test, so a familiarity with the flexibility of the code is encouraged.

 ### EventLoop Algorithms